AlMuhannaMH/project-3-prompt/README.md

 - Have full CRUD on at _least_ one of your models
 - Be able to Add/Delete on any remaining models
 - Have high quality code:
+    - Commit often and use meaningful commit messages
+    - Document your code well.
     - Follow accepted naming conventions
     - Consistent indentation
     - Well-structured and readable code